GUH, HUMANS. We are complex creatures.

 Other emotions include being startled and uncomfortable.

-Vigeland also portrays irritation and judgement.
+Vigeland also does a great job of portraying irritation and judgement.

 I could also (unfortunately) relate to this statue.